thepoojasharma/thepoojasharma/README.md

 ## About Me

-I am a beginner in the world of open source and a final year BCA student at Bharati Vidyapeeth University with a keen interest in web development.
+I am a beginner in the world of open source and a final year BCA student with a keen interest in web development.
 I enjoy working on front-end, back-end, and full-stack development projects.
 Although I am just starting out, I am eager to learn, grow, and contribute to impactful projects.

 ## Goals for GSoC 2025